Construction Projects Management – Getting It Right

 Source: Adapted from http://articles.techrepublic.com.com/5100-10878_11-1061894.html and Emmitt & Gorse 2003 Construction communication

 Behaviour-based management is also very important.
-Clearly, the project manager has to be able to develop a team with the right skill sets, lead and motivate them.
+Clearly, the project manager has to be able to develop a team with the right skill sets and lead and motivate them.
 However, the team must be given the level of accountability and responsibility to feel valued and want to take ownership of their assigned tasks.
 This is absolutely essential to enhance performance.
-Good communication flows from teams performing well together while derision and internal conflict are common symptoms of a team micro-managed.
+Good communication flows from teams performing well together, while derision and internal conflict are common symptoms of a micromanaged team.

-At PCM Ltd we know all the pitfalls associated with project failure because we are seasoned professionals with years of international project exposure and subsequently possess the wisdom and capability to carry out well-organised construction project management using proven tools and techniques supported by unparalleled industry experience that is tailored to client needs.
-We offer a value for money, pragmatic and unbiased service to administer and accomplish an effective final product.
+At PCM Ltd, we know all the pitfalls associated with project failure because we are seasoned professionals with years of international project exposure and possess the wisdom and capability to carry out well-organised construction project management using proven tools and techniques supported by unparalleled industry experience tailored to client needs.
+We offer value for money and pragmatic and unbiased service to administer and accomplish an effective final product.